tagattie/FreeBSD-VSCode/README.md

 - VS Code patches and build procedures by [@prash-wghats](https://github.com/prash-wghats/)

-**NOTE:** This port is **NOT** compatible with poudriere by default.
-If you use poudriere for building the port, you will be required to set ALLOW_NETWORKING_PACKAGES variable to allow yarn command to access network during the build phase.

 ## Get
 A package file is available at the releases page.
 To install, download the file (with .txz extension) and run the command: